By Laia Cardona, on 21 February 2022

 Considering that the app was the first non-Meta app to hit 3 billion downloads as of July 2021 and has about 50 million daily active users in the U.S., it is easy to understand why this social media platform is important.

-The app has now launched a number of advertising formats to help brands reach their audience on this network.
-To help you make the most of this, we’ll review the step by step process for advertising on TikTok.
+The app has launched a number of advertising formats to help brands reach their audiences.
+To help you make the most of it, let's review the step-by-step process for how to advertise on TikTok.

 - TikTok Advertising Formats

 Advertising on TikTok is a great opportunity for brands.
 Its active user numbers already outpace Twitter and Snapchat and it's less saturated with ads than other social networks.

 In early 2019, TikTok released a beta version of its advertising platform.
 Since then, big brands like Nike and Apple Music have used TikTok advertising to promote their products with unique and entertaining ads.

 Advertising on TikTok offers unique formats and targeting options that, when used effectively, help you access one of the most lucrative and hard-to-reach user groups: Gen Z. However, advertising on TikTok isn’t suitable for all companies.